rjvkumar18/disaster-response/README.md

 <a name="motivation"></a>
 ## Project Motivation

-This project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
+This work is a part of Udacity Data Science Nano-degree program.
-The initial dataset contains pre-labelled tweet and messages from real-life disaster.
+The initial dataset contains pre-labelled tweet and messages from real-life disasters.
-The aim of the project is to build a Natural Language Processing tool that categorise messages.
+The main goal of this project is to build a Natural Language Processing tool that categorise messages.

-The Project is divided in the following Sections:
+This Project is divided into the following parts:

-1. Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure
+1. ETL Pipeline to extract data from source, clean data and save them in database
-2. Machine Learning Pipeline to train a model able to classify text message in categories
+2. Machine Learning Pipeline to train a model and classify text message into multiple categories
-3. Web App to show model results in real time
+3. Web App to display model results

 <a name="getting_started"></a>
 ## Getting Started